Q&A: Why bill proposed in Hong Kong set off huge protests

 WHAT'S NEXT FOR THE EXTRADITION BILL?

-Lam declared her resolve to move forward with the legislation despite the protests.
-The full Hong Kong legislature is expected to resume debate on it Wednesday, and a vote is expected this summer.
+Lam declared her resolve to move forward with the legislation, though it was no longer clear when the legislative debate would take place.
+A vote was expected this summer.

 Comments